6 Best Instagram Ecommerce Marketing Tactics You Should Be Using

 You should pay attention to metrics that matter most to your business.
 If your aim is to boost your brand image, you should look at metrics like impressions and engagement.
 If your goal is to generate more sales, you should look at metrics like traffic and sales.

 Don’t just look at the number of sales, but the amount of profit you are making too, especially if you’re using paid methods like ads and influencer marketing.
+Integrate all of this data to get a complete understanding of your social performance.

 Also, keep an eye out for the latest reports that detail what’s working on Instagram at that moment.
 They will provide a wealth of information that you can’t find alone.